freenandes/topo-da-mente/content/note/storytelling-themes.md

 ###### Conformity and individuality
 Characters grapple with pressures to conform to society’s expectations or be uniquely themselves.
 E.g., “Dead Poets Society”.
 Struggle against conformity in education.
 ###### Tradition vs. progress
 A conflict between holding onto old ways versus embracing change and innovation.
-E.g., “The Revenant”

 ## Human Vs Universe

 ###### Survival and resilience
 Characters face life-threatening situations and must adapt and persevere to survive.
+E.g., “The Revenant”.
+Brutal story of survival and resilience.
 ###### Exploration, adventure, and discovery
 Characters go on journeys to discover unknown places, knowledge, or experiences.
+E.g., “Indiana Jones”.
+Adventures exploring hidden worlds and artifacts.
 ###### Humans against nature
 Characters struggle to overcome natural disasters, harsh environments, or animals.
 ###### Fate, destiny, and free will
 Stories questioning whether characters control their own lives or if their path is predetermined.
 ###### Chaos and order
 Characters attempt to bring order and stability to chaos and disorder around them.
+E
 ###### Meaning of life and existence
 Stories questioning the purpose of life, existence, and our role in the universe.
 ###### Life, death, and mortality